Protect yourself and your business by securing your devices.

-Remote work and bring-your-own-device policies have changed how we do business—and introduced new risks to your business’s data and operations.
+Hybrid work environments and bring-your-own-device policies changed how we do business—and introduced new potential risks to your business’s data and operations.

-Companies in every industry are adjusting to a new normal of hybrid work and remote connectivity.
-This shift in how and where we work is made possible by an increasing reliance on employee-owned or employee-enabled devices, most commonly mobile phones, laptops and tablets.
-Bring-your-own-device—or BYOD—policies have made it easier for many workers to do their jobs from any location.
+Companies across the country have embraced hybrid work and remote connectivity.
+How and where we work is made possible by an increasing reliance on employee-owned or employee-enabled devices, most commonly mobile phones, laptops and tablets.
+Bring-your-own-device—or BYOD—policies make it easier for many workers to do their jobs from any location.
 And they have cut costs for companies that no longer have to buy, ship, maintain and replace business-issued employee devices.

 “It’s human nature to look to convenience before safety,” says Jeffrey A. Taylor, Head of Fraud Forensics and Commercial Payments Strategy at Regions Bank in Birmingham, Alabama.
 “When we’re in a hurry, we drive over the speed limit and don’t think about safety.
 We often take a similar approach with new technology and security.”

-To be sure, many companies are managing the risks presented by BYOD practices through a combination of improved security features on devices, consistent messaging to employees about cybersecurity, and policies that clearly spell out what types of behavior are allowed.
-But as the digital landscape expands and bad actors change their tactics, BYOD practices can’t remain static, especially if a business’s security protocol needs updating.
+To be sure, many companies are managing the risks presented by BYOD practices through a combination of improved security features on devices, consistent messaging and education for employees about cybersecurity, and policies that clearly spell out what types of behavior are allowed.
+But as the digital landscape expanded, bad actors changed their tactics, BYOD practices can’t remain static, especially if a business’s security protocol needs updating.

 There is no single way to address BYOD security.
 Every business needs to develop a BYOD policy based on its business structure, regulatory environment and risk tolerance.
 The only option that doesn’t work is having no policy at all.
 What follows are guidelines for evaluating your business’s BYOD approach and making sure it is in sync with how your employees do business.